matfournier/practical_haskell/README.md

 - pg 359 you don't need the `let c = ` part, you can just run `parseOnly aClient b` instead

 - Ex 10-1 skipped, Ex 10-2 skipped

+- Ex 10-3

+This was a bit of a pita actually.
+The clientToJson written in the book is for the Integer type, the question uses the Int type so watch out for that Encoding doubles: need to use `realToFrac`.
+Encoding the list of products led me to [this](https://artyom.me/aeson) which led me to the `fromList` fn from `GHC.Ext` which isn't mentioned in the book.